amandabarboza/computer-vision-python/README.md

-# Computer Vision using OpenCv and Python
+# Computer Vision using OpenCV and Python